bcgov/digital-talent/apps/www/src/app/(public pages)/hiring-managers/hiring-options/cross-ministry-hiring.md

 Assess and interview candidates.

 - We use a meritorious process to choose candidates by screening, assessing, interviewing and checking references.
-- We outlined the [time commitment for hiring managers](/learn/hiring-managers/cross-ministry-hiring/#hm-time-commitment-minimal-involvement) further down the page.
+- We outlined the [time commitment for hiring managers](/learn/hiring-managers/cross-ministry-hiring/#hm-time-commitment-minimal-involvement) below.

 {% /icon-list-item %}
 {% icon-list-item icon="5" iconColor="text-white" iconBgColor="bg-bcgov-blue-dark" %}